-Will Elon Musk have to buy Twitter or won’t he?
-That’s the $44 billion dollar question at the heart of a legal battle between the Tesla and SpaceX founder and the ubiquitous social media platform.
-But a deeper question has been largely overlooked in media coverage of the story: From the mess the parties have gotten themselves into, is a mutually beneficial resolution possible?
-A proposal from Program on Negotiation chair Guhan Subramanian, an M&A negotiation strategy expert, suggests it could be.
+Would Elon Musk buy Twitter or wouldn’t he?
+In mid-2022, that was the $44 billion dollar question at the heart of a legal battle between the Tesla and SpaceX founder and the social media platform now known as X. But a deeper question was largely overlooked: From the mess the parties got themselves into, was a mutually beneficial resolution possible?
+A proposal from Program on Negotiation chair Guhan Subramanian, an M&A negotiation strategy expert, suggests it could have been.

 An Impulse Purchase

-In April, Musk, currently the world’s richest person, signed a legally binding agreement to purchase Twitter for $54.20 per share, or $44 billion.
+In April 2022, Musk, then the world’s richest person, signed a legally binding agreement to purchase Twitter for $54.20 per share, or $44 billion.
 A prolific Twitter user and longtime fan of the site, Musk was so eager to buy the platform that, eschewing M&A negotiation strategy best practices, he waived his due-diligence rights.

 Musk said he planned to dramatically increase Twitter’s users and revenues, pursue “free speech” on the site, and reduce the number of bots.
-While some inside and outside Twitter cheered the prospect of a shake-up at the stagnating site, others worried about the mercurial and impulsive Musk’s potential influence on Twitter.
-He later said he wanted to allow all legal speech on Twitter, which could dramatically increase hate speech and disinformation in tweets.
+While some cheered the prospect of a shake-up at the stagnating site, others worried about the mercurial and impulsive Musk’s potential influence on Twitter, such as the possibility of an increase in hate speech and disinformation.

 The Deal Sours